Skip to Content

 8. They Have FOMO (Fear of Missing Out)

 Because of their natural inclination to go out and be around people, many extroverts are more prone to feel isolated or even unwanted when they don’t get an invitation to parties or events.
-But if you have a look at the fact above, you’ll see that it is sometimes good not to be invited to everything.
+But if you have a look at the facts above, you’ll see that it is sometimes good not to be invited to everything.

 9. Extroverts Have a Need for External Stimulation